Table of Contents

 Our initial research focused on the specific regulations governing first-aid boxes, which led us to the “Health and Safety (First-Aid) Regulations 1981.”
 Regulation 3 (Duty of employer to make provision for first-aid) addressed most of our questions.

 Every employer should provide for each work site at least one first-aid container supplied with a sufficient quantity of first-aid materials suitable for the particular circumstances.

 We discovered various statements similar to the one above, emphasizing the need for a “sufficient quantity” without specifying a minimum requirement.
 We also found regulation 3.42, which stated:

 First aid at work does not include giving tablets or medicines to treat illness.
 The only exception to this is where aspirin is used as first aid to a casualty with a suspected heart attack in accordance with currently accepted first-aid practice.
 It is recommended that tablets and medicines should not be kept in the first-aid container.

-Whiles others in the team tried to find any legal cases and speak to first aiders in the building, I found there to be a recommended standard for first aid boxes (British Standard BS-8599-1), which was found just before lunch and a talk.
+While some team members searched for legal cases and spoke to first aiders, I discovered a recommended standard for first aid boxes called British Standard BS-8599-1.
+We obtained this information shortly before lunch and a talk.

-After discussing features, viability and naming it Nestle (the definition being "settle or lie comfortably within or against something"), a couple of team members had to pop out for other meetings, which left three areas to be developed by the second day:
+After discussing the features, viability, and naming it “Nestle” (meaning “to settle or lie comfortably within or against something”), three areas remained to be developed on the second day:

 - Britteon et al (2017).
 Association between psychological health and wound complications after surgery.
 British Journal of Surgery.